nltp-ashes/Western-Goods/README.md

 > **v2.1.0 - xx/xx/2023 - Work In Progress**
 > ```
+> • New storylines :
 > • Additions :
+>    - Added a new storyline (4 tasks), help Okleksandr Cherchenko find out what happened to his brother;
 >    - Added two new NPCs : The Cherchenko brothers.
->    - Added a new storyline : help Okleksandr Cherchenko find out what happened to his brother;
 >    - Added a new system : Flea Market.
 Purchase limited offers containing a fixed set of items, but at a discount;
 >    - Added native integration with the Pinup Collector addon;
 >    - Added new PDA entries for the new NPCs, and the Flea Market system.